- National Statistic: No

 Assessment of user needs and perceptions

 In addition to following international guidance, further steps are taken to ensure the subnational trade bulletin is relevant to its users.
-Regular monthly meetings are held with the devolved administrations, HMRC, the Department for International Trade (DIT) and ONS' subnational statistics division to address any issues with the data, answer questions that users may have and feed in user requirements.
+Regular monthly meetings are held with the devolved administrations, HMRC, the Department for Business and Trade (DBT) and ONS' subnational statistics division to address any issues with the data, answer questions that users may have and feed in user requirements.
 This ensures that the output is relevant to wider users and that any issues are brought to our attention.

 We regularly receive data requests through our mailbox email@example.com.
 These feed into our user requirement and development plan.

 To reach a wider audience, subnational trade is part of the ONS economic forum and also holds user events as part of Global Trade and Investment (GTI) division's wider user engagement strategy.Back to table of contents

 Our subnational trade statistical bulletins are published on our website.

 Commodity-level subnational trade data, prior to the balance of payments (BoP) adjustments, are available from HM Revenue and Customs (HMRC) on their trade statistics website.

 Individuals essential for production and publication, quality assurance and operational purposes have access to the data at 9:30am, 24 hours before publication.
 This is in accordance with the Code of Practice for Statistics.

 For information regarding conditions of access to data, please refer to our: